-- Alibaba Cloud does not guarantee the integrity or security of images shared by Alibaba Cloud users.
+- The integrity or security of images is not guaranteed.
 Ensure that you use only images shared by trusted accounts. - Before using shared images to create ECS instances, log on to the ECS instances to which the shared images belong and verify that the images are secure and complete. - Before sharing an image, ensure no confidential data is accessible on the disks to be shared.